Edditoria/markdown-plus-plus/README.md

 Thanks for encouragements and comments.
 This repo is not only for myself anymore.
 It's for everyone.

-If you are a Notepad++ and Markdown user, this is made for you.
+If you are a [Notepad++][npp_site] and Markdown user, this is made for you.

 ## Key Changes from v2 to v3 :new:

 - Markdown-plus-plus is a npm package now.
 You can fetch the UDL files in command line directly, `npx markdown-plus-plus --help`.
 - Build system relies on Node.js. `git clone` then `npm install` to develop this repo.
 Less dependency hell.
 - In v2, there are 2 builds for every themes: Modern and classic.
 Now, there are only 1 build.
-The main difference in classic build, [asterisk-style bullet points](https://github.com/Edditoria/markdown-plus-plus/tree/ref/end-of-v2#step-zero-pick-your-side), becomes an option in v3.
+The main difference in classic build, [asterisk-style bullet points][end_of_v2], becomes an option in v3.
 - Better file structure:
 	- You can find all UDL files in one single folder called `<udl\>`.
 	- You can modify the config files in another folder called `<config\>`.